pranavchandra27/soundease/README.md

 # soundease
-A music player app build with react-native
+A music player app build with react-native <br>
-Using redux for managing state.
+Using redux for managing state. <br>
-For getting audio from local storage and controlling the audio playback with react-native-track-player
+For getting audio from local storage and controlling the audio playback I use react-native-track-player